Rei-SwitchBot/faq/en-us/Video Doorbell.md

 No, once you've connected your doorbell to the monitor using low-voltage wiring, regular charging is no longer needed.
 The monitor will provide continuous power to the doorbell through this connection.
 Please note: For this setup to work, the monitor must remain plugged into a power source at all times.

+---
+### Will the Live Video From the Doorbell Automatically Show Up on My Google Nest Hub When Someone Rings the Doorbell?

+We regret to inform you that our video doorbell does not support live video display or chime notifications on Google Nest Hub when the doorbell is pressed.
+Note:
+This feature is available on Amazon Echo Show devices.
+Due to Google’s platform restrictions, including the video doorbell, all SwitchBot devices cannot be set as a trigger for Google Routines.
+For more information, we recommend contacting Google Support directly.
+We truly appreciate your feedback and will internally review this limitation for potential improvements in future products.
+Thank you for your understanding.